Interstate 70 in Maryland: The 10-D and 3-A systems

 Darling's outreach with various civic groups meant there was little opposition to the proposed route of the East–West Expressway.
 The last obstacle before the freeway could receive federal funding was a review by independent consultants.
 A group of three consulting firms that came together as Expressway Consultants reviewed Darling's plan and made major changes without consulting the civic groups Darling had engaged.
 As a result, when the consultants released their 10-D System in 1962, the plan faced widespread opposition.
 In the 10-D System, I-70N would follow roughly the same route as in the Darling Plan east to Fremont Avenue.
 There, the freeway would follow Fremont Avenue south to a junction with I-95 at Hamburg Street.
-The route of the East–West Expressway in the 10-D System would require condemning a greater number of properties compared to Darling's plan due to I-70N and I-95 passing through several residential neighborhoods south of the central business district.
+The route of the East–West Expressway in the 10-D System would require condemning a greater number of properties compared to Darling's plan due to I-70N and I-95 passing through several residential neighborhoods south of the CBD.
 Several of the civic groups with which Darling had compromised opposed Expressway Consultants's uncompromising position toward their route through Leakin Park.

 Despite the major opposition, the initiation of federal funding allowed the city to start acquiring property in the Franklin–Mulberry corridor in 1966 to clear the way for construction of the stretch of freeway that did get built between Pulaski Street and Martin Luther King Jr. Boulevard.
 That same year, the city of Baltimore decided to resolve the deadlock on the 10-D System by forming another consulting group, Urban Design Concept Associates, to work with various experts and stakeholders to come up with a new, less disruptive freeway system proposal for Baltimore.
 In 1969, the city adopted the group's proposal for the 3-A System.
 I-70N would pass through Gwynns Falls/Leakin Park, then follow Gwynns Falls south to an interchange with the modern alignment of I-95 east of Caton Avenue.
-Another freeway, later designated I-170, would be constructed in the Franklin–Mulberry corridor to connect I-70 with the west side of the central business district.
+Another freeway, later designated I-170, would be constructed in the Franklin–Mulberry corridor to connect I-70 with the west side of the CBD.